DNWMNCR/JavaForSmallTeams/tests/100_write_specifications_not_tests.md

 If we are not writing tests that do this we should stop writing them.

-A good test should do all of the following :-
+A good test should do all of the following:

 * Enable refactoring by preventing regression when the implementation changes
 * Catch bugs during initial coding